 Housing for Enrolled Graduate Students

-Approximately 70 percent of graduate students live in University housing, taking advantage of dormitory and apartment options.
+Approximately 70 percent of regularly enrolled graduate students live in University housing.
 Dormitories include historic and modern rooms in the Graduate College and rooms in converted homes, known as annexes.
 Another dormitory living option for graduate students is to apply to be a resident graduate student in one of the undergraduate residential colleges.
-For students choosing apartment communities, there is a range of unit sizes in both high-rise and garden configurations.
+For students choosing apartment communities at Lakeside Apartments and other locations, there is a range of unit sizes in both high-rise and garden configurations.
 University residential life offers academic, athletic, social, cultural, personal-development and community-service opportunities to graduate students and their families.

-Graduate students gather for meals in Procter Hall at the Graduate College, in dining halls at the residential colleges, at Frist Campus Center, at the cafés in Chancellor Green, the E-Quad and Genomics, and in the dining halls at the Woodrow Wilson School and at the Center for Jewish Life.
+Graduate students gather for meals in Procter Hall at the Graduate College, in dining halls at the residential colleges, at Frist Campus Center, at the cafés in Chancellor Green, the E-Quad, Genomics, and the Woodrow Wilson School, and in the dining hall at the Center for Jewish Life.

 - Campus Club is a social facility for undergraduate and graduate students.
 The club hosts numerous student-organization activities and offers flexible spaces for casual relaxation and formal gatherings.